 The Entries list provides you with a simple document with the single entries you have tracked, according to the filters and the timeframe you chose.
 Reports are where those data are taken and aggregated to make you see where the time actually went, through charts and graphs.

 Each report can be aimed at a specific timeframe.
 If you don’t find the one you need from the standards options, again you can select the one you need from the calendar in the “Custom timeframe” field.

-Making a habit of auditing your time is good for your time management and organisations skills.
-In Timeneye, reports can be saved as favorites so if you run the same analysis often, you’ll be able to do that in a simple click from the Reports page.
+Making a habit of auditing your time is good for your time management and organizations skills.
+In Timeneye, reports can be saved as favorites so if you run the same analysis often, you’ll be able to do that with a simple click from the Reports page.